 - Click the New style button.
-Find the Basic Template style and click Create.
+Find the Basic Template style and click Customize Basic Template.

-- You will be taken to the Mapbox Studio style editor, where you will create your map style.
-Rename your new style so that it will be easy to find later!
+- Now in the Mapbox Studio style editor, you will create your map style.
+Rename your new style so that you can find it later!
 Click into the title field in the upper left side of the screen and change the title to Meteorites.

-- At the top of the layer panel, click + Add layer.
+- At the top of the layer panel, click + to add a layer.

-- In the list of Data sources, click + Upload, and select the meteorite strike tileset.
+- In the list of Data sources, search for "meteorites" and select the meteorite strike tileset.

 - Click the Type option, and select the Heatmap option.